HenrikBengtsson/x86-64-level/README.md

 will therefor also run on the newer x86-64-v4 machine.

-Tips: If you work on a high-performance compute (HPC) environment with compute nodes o different generations of CPUs, and you want a smooth ride, compile your software tools to use the oldest x86-64 level.
+Tips: If you work on a high-performance compute (HPC) environment with compute nodes of different generations of CPUs, and you want a smooth ride, compile your software tools to use the oldest x86-64 level.
 This won't make best use of the more modern CPUs, but it will run on all compute nodes, so you won't run into the 'caught illegal